appacademy/jump-start/jumpstart-files/part2/booleans_and_comparators_readings.md

   * `false`
   * `nil`

 We'll also talk about making comparisons, such as "a equals b", or "c is greater than d".
+Then, we'll introduce logical operators such as `and`, `or`, and `not`.
+Finally, we'll discuss the concepts of *truthiness* and *falseness*.

 ## Booleans